This is the time of the year where optimism in high school football rides higher than a Ray Guy punt.

 Mouthpieces are formed.

-The practice fields have fresh lines painted over actual and real grass.
+The practice fields have fresh lines painted on real grass that’s actually grown this year.

 It’s almost time.

 Excitement permeates the air while players, parents, and fans dream of the “What If’s”.

 Well, coaches are a different breed, or at least I know I was.
 These were the most nerve-wracking days for me of the season.
 You can have the highest (or lowest) expectations for a group of kids, but you can never be sure of what you are going to get until you strap up the pads and turn it loose.

 As a strength and conditioning coach, I worried about everything.